whhone/whhone.github.io/content/posts/hugo-to-wordpress/index.md

----
++++
-title: "From Hugo to WordPress"
+title = "From Hugo to WordPress" date = 2020-04-26
-aliases: ["/hugo-to-wordpress"]
+tags = ["writing"]
-description: "I have been blogging with Hugo, a static site generator, for 5 months.
+description = "I have been blogging with Hugo, a static site generator, for 5 months.
 Recently, I decided to ditch it and migrate to WordPress.Org for a more writer-friendly workflow.
-I want to spend more time and efforts on writing instead of coding."
+I want to spend more time and efforts on writing instead of coding." aliases = ["/hugo-to-wordpress"]
-# thumbnail: "hugo-to-wordpress/thumbnail.png"
-date: 2020-04-26
-tags: ["writing"]
----
++++

 *(Update 2020-10: I am going back to Hugo and writing blog post with Emacs/easy-hugo.)*